-Nearly all shuttles will be active during the rush period, and most will be active intermittently during non-rush hours.
+Nearly all shuttles will be active during the rush periods, and most will be active intermittently during non-rush hours.
 During idle time, shuttles will be strategically parked near where demand has been shown to be high for the next rush period, often curbside.
-Where demand and density are highest, shuttles will park in lots or garages, but can be packed more densely with a last in-first out algorithm.
-Shuttles will also be at recharging stations during the off hours.
 [Wiseman2017a]